Marketing to Different Generations

 The late '90s and early '00s Dot-com crash defined the financial reality for Gen-X and early Millennials.
 Meanwhile, the recession precipitated by the housing fiasco of '08 did much the same for late Millennials and Gen-Z. Entering adulthood mid-recession means Gen-X are more likely to be shy with their spending habits, despite appearances and jokes about avocado toast.
 The numbers show that these folks are more likely to save rather than spend, and when they do spend, they prefer experience over materialistic goods.

 Generation Z, in contrast, came of age just after the last downturn and is more willing to invest in experiences and purchases they see as enhancing their chosen lifestyles.
 This willingness to spend is a stark difference between the generations that is often misunderstood by the public, leading to much condescension and joke-making.

 Regarding marketing, are you starting to see why lumping everyone under age 40 into one bracket may not work so well anymore?

 Morals, Values, and Meaning Mean More Than Ever, Too

 Along similar lines, Gen-Z puts a high value on person-to-person contact.
-They prefer to find out about a new product from a friend or at least a live person rather than to read marketing jibberish or to watch a bland, generic ad.
-So for marketing strategy, putting a human face and voice to your campaigns will provide the most ROI, not to mention giving voice to the preferences of this generation shows that you’re paying attention and value their input and, well, values.
+They prefer to learn about a new product from a friend or at least a live person rather than read marketing jibberish or watch a bland, generic ad.
+So for marketing strategy, putting a human face and voice to your campaigns will provide the most ROI, not to mention giving voice to the preferences of this generation shows that you're paying attention and value their input and values.

 Parting Facts, Figures, and Suggestions for Marketing Across Generational Lines